 Years ago, many were only interested in the local economy.
 Advances in communications and technology have shifted focus to a global frame of reference.
 How the region prepares to participate in a global environment determines its success.
 The workforce must be skilled, healthy, agile, and adaptable to succeed.
-The education, training, and guidance
+The education, training, and guidance provided to our region's youth, in particular, will greatly influence the region's economic future.
+Developing a healthy and vibrant workforce that is ready for a global economy is the SEDC region's priority.

-Education and training are strongly correlated with economic growth.38 Higher levels of educational attainment can lead to a skilled and productive workforce.
+Education and training are strongly correlated with economic growth.
+Higher levels of educational attainment can lead to a skilled and productive workforce.
 During stakeholder meetings, attendees mentioned the gap between the region's workforce skills, training, qualifications, and industry needs.
 To address the region's growing gaps, attendees suggested improving high school graduation rates, degree and certification completions, vocational training programs, and expanding on-the-job training opportunities like internships and apprenticeships.
 In addition, stakeholders mentioned improving the focus on long-term education challenges to attract students to science, technology, engineering, and mathematics.
 It was agreed that all regional organizations have a role to play in this significant endeavor such as non-profits, private companies, K-12 schools, community colleges, and universities.